 On American Airlines, whether passengers will be able to enjoy the new business class seats depends on when it gets its aircraft deliveries.
 Last year, American delayed the delivery of five of its 787 aircraft, opting to receive four of its units in 2017 over 2016.
 From this year through 2018, the airline should receive an additional 27 aircraft.
 Additionally, American expects to receive 22 Airbus A350s in 2017.
 777-200 retrofits will also be ongoing although it is not clear when only the new seats will be fitted.

 Delta’s new seats are only planned to be installed on around a fifth of its new fleet which means that when you book a Delta Business Class ticket, the chances are you may never experience their Delta One product.
-In fact Delta currently offers a very poor 767 Business Class seat with very little leg space and that looks like a 90’s nightmare so great care must be taken to avoid the 767 product if you book a Delta Business Class seat.
+Having said that, all the Delta seats are a reasonable size and tend to beat British Airways Business Class with inches more of space in width and length.
+British Airways Business Class seats are small!